betelgeuse-1333/paramount-plus/deliverables/discussion.md

 designed to provide access to the database.\
 _Database Migration:_  Again for this exercise this is out of scope.\
 _Unit Testing/Testing:_ If I am done arly I will write some tests.
+_Indexes:_ The dat asize means the database will be sufficiently performant.
+As the datasets grow indexes maybe needed, but they are out of scope for now.\

 **Users Stories:**
 Abalyst/Dev:  The system needs to be able to be run locally on a developer's